laradevitt/gatsby-themes/themes/gatsby-theme-just-basics/README.md

 ## Menu usage

 The `Menu` component outputs a hierarchical list-style menu based on the settings in `menuLinks`.
 It sets `active` class for active item and `active-trail` class for active trail.
 It doesn't do anything special beyond that.
-Use `wrapperClass` to pass classes to the wrapping `<nav>` element.
+Use `wrapperClass` to pass classes to the `<nav>` element.

 You can use the `Menu` component anywhere; just make sure to pass in `location`.
 It needs this info to set active item and active trail.

 ```js
 import Menu from '@laradevitt/gatsby-theme-just-basics/src/components/Menu';